 Ms. Scotto continues to add to her activity as stage director after her debut at the Metropolitan in 1986, with Madama Butterfly and then at the Arena di Verona, Genoa’s Teatro Carlo Felice, Dallas Opera, Palm Beach Opera, Florida Grand Opera in Miami, and the Teatro delle Arts center in Ancona with the same work.
 In March 1995 she created a new production of La Traviata at the New York City Opera, which was telecast nationally over PBS in the “Live from Lincoln Center” series.
 For this she won an Emmy Award for Best Live Musical Event.
-Other notable productions include Il Pirata and La Sonnambula at the Festival Belliniana in Catania, Sonnambula for Florida Grand and Michigan Opera Theater, Norma for the Finnish National Opera, Adriana Lecouvreur in Santiago with Veronica Villaroel in the title role, Tosca with Deborah Voigt singing the role for the first time for Florida Grand Opera where she also directed Traviata and La Sonnambula, Lucia di Lammermoor for the Megaron Theater in Thessaloniki, Turandot in Athens, a new production of Catalani’s La Wally for Bern and Bologna, La Boheme for Lyric Opera of Chicago and Florida Grand, plus 2010’s Un Ballo in Maschera for Chicago.
+Other notable productions include Il Pirata and La Sonnambula at the Festival Belliniana in Catania, La Sonnambula for Florida Grand and Michigan Opera Theater, Norma for the Finnish National Opera, Adriana Lecouvreur in Santiago, Tosca with Deborah Voigt in her role debut for Florida Grand Opera where she also directed La Traviata and La Sonnambula, Lucia di Lammermoor for the Megaron Theater in Thessaloniki, Turandot in Athens, a new production of Catalani’s La Wally for Bern and Bologna, and La Boheme and Un Ballo in Maschera for the Lyric Opera of Chicago.

 Ms. Scotto’s autobiography More Than a Diva was published by Doubleday.